 The storefronts will benefit from the parcel’s location near the busy intersection of Boston Post Road (Route 1) and Racebrook Road, while the apartments will be set back on the property, abutting existing residences.

 The three-story apartment building will include a total of 72 dwellings in a mix of one- and two-bedroom units.
-Planned common areas include a furnished courtyard with fire pit.
+Planned residential amenities include a furnished courtyard with fire pit.

-Additional landscaping – 67 trees and more than 400 shrubs – will be provided, as will more than 226 parking spaces for residents and plaza customers.
+Additional landscaping will include more than 60 trees and 400 shrubs.
+Ample parking – more than 226 spaces – will be provided for residents and plaza customers.

-Three-story mixed-use building of 72 apartments and ground-floor commercial/retail; renovation of existing bank building
+New three-story mixed-use building with 72 apartments and ground-floor commercial/retail; renovation of existing bank building

 103,357 sf building on 6.6-acre site